Leskovec Castle

-Leskovec Castle or Turn Castle (Grad Turn, Turn na Vrhu, Turnska graščina, Šrajbarski turn, Grad Leskovec; Thurn am Hart) is a 15th-century castle north of the village of Leskovec pri Krškem (Municipality of Krško), southeastern Slovenia.
+Leskovec Castle or Turn Castle (Grad Turn, Turn na Vrhu, Turnska graščina, Šrajbarski turn, Grad Leskovec; Thurn am Hart) is a 15th-century castle north of the village of Leskovec pri Krškem (City Municipality of Krško), southeastern Slovenia.
 It has been redesigned in the 16th and the 18th centuries.

 Name

 The name Turn is used for several castles in Slovenia.
 It is derived from the world turen 'tower', borrowed from Middle High German turn 'tower' (in turn from Latin turris 'tower, castle' from Greek τύρσις 'fortified settlement').
 The alternate name Šrajbarski turn (literally, 'Šrajbar's Tower') distinguishes this from other castles named Turn.
 The origin of the epithet Šrajbarski is unknown; it may derive from an early owner.
 See also Šinkov Turn.

 History

 Two manors on the site are first mentioned in 1436, held by Baron Johann Dürrer (von der Dur) concurrently with the Counts of Celje, and later sold to the latter.
 The formidable castle was taken and looted by peasant rebels in 1515.
 The Counts of Celje were followed by several other owners, including Baron Johann Baptist von Valvasor in 1581, the Counts of Moscon, the House of Auersperg from 1653 to 1903, Baron von Gagern, and a Dr. Trenz.